 The jack is wired directly to the battery and has an inline fuse between the battery and the power head.
+For fuse information and part number, refer to section 8-5 of this manual.

 Power Jack Fuse

 Should an electrical failure occur, remove the power head by loosening the two Allen setscrews.
 The jack post may now be operated manually by inserting the emergency handle into the coupling on top of the post.